dovecot/documentation/source/configuration_manual/mail_location/index.rst

 Index files
 ^^^^^^^^^^^
 Index files are by default stored under the same directory as mails.
 With maildir they are stored in the actual maildirs, with mbox they are stored under ``.imap/`` directory.
-You may want to change the index file location if you're using `NFS <https://wiki.dovecot.org/NFS>`_ or if you're setting up `shared mailboxes <https://wiki.dovecot.org/SharedMailboxes>`_.
+You may want to change the index file location if you're using :ref:`nfs` or if you're setting up :ref:`shared_mailboxes`.

 You can change the index file location by adding ``:INDEX=<path>`` to mail_location.
 For example: